lancedb/lancedb/README.md

 * Production-scale vector search with no servers to manage.

 * Store, query and filter vectors, metadata and multi-modal data (text, images, videos, point clouds, and more).

+* Support for vector similarity search, full-text search and SQL.

 * Native Python and Javascript/Typescript support.